 Great tolerance towards strangers

-In this regard, it is important to clarify that many dog breeds will be capable of being tolerant and well socialized with other dogs only if are raised to do so.
+In this regard, it is important to clarify that many dog breeds will be capable of being tolerant and well socialized with other dogs only if they are raised to do so.
 A great deal of the Bichon's ability to have a peaceful interaction with other dogs depends on how it was raised and in what environment it was given the opportunity to communicate with them.
-Socialization with other dogs is an aspect to consider when raising a BIchon Frise puppy.
+Socialization with other dogs is an aspect to consider when raising a Bichon Frise puppy.

 Quite friendly towards other dogs

 Despite the unique coat, one of the positive features of Bichons Frise is the relatively low amount of hair shed.
 This is quite an advantageous trait in this breed's development, especially for people who are subject to allergies to dog hair.
 Nevertheless, this unique and positive feature of this dog's everyday life should be properly dealt with and owners should never forget to regularly groom the snowy white coat of their Bichon.